Castle In York, North Yorkshire

 1642 saw the last military action at Clifford's tower when Roundheads and Cavaliers took a turn each to billet there until 1684.
 Thereafter Clifford's Tower was treated as a folly, even a garden.
 There is an exotic 1828 depiction of what it looked like by John Varrall in York Art Gallery.

-During the 18th century classical buildings were constructed around what had been the Castle courtyard.
-These buildings were the Debtors Prison, the Assize Courts and the Female Prison.
+During the 18th century, classical buildings were constructed around what had been the Castle courtyard.
+These buildings were the Debtors Prison, the Assize Courts, and the Female Prison.

-On my visit there was a funfair too.
+On my visit, there was a funfair too.

-From 1825 Clifford's Tower was used as an extension to the prison and a new straight stairway up to the Keep doors after the previous spiral one.
+From 1825 Clifford's Tower was used as an extension to the prison and had a new straight stairway up to the Keep doors after the previous spiral one.

 Get 2 points if you have visited this place.
-Already visited by 25 VIPs.
+Already visited by 243 VIPs.

 Login to the VIP area to add places to your bucket list, mark them as visited and more importantly see where you rank on the league table.